-The School of Psychology and the professors of the Department of Behavioral Sciences are recommended to further adapt the subjects of the career to the training for the labor context of the modern world, as well as to instill in students the importance of work experience, in addition to insisting on registration in the Federation of Psychologists of Venezuela and the State College near their home address or place of work once they have obtained the degree in Psychology.
+The School of Psychology and the professors of the Department of Behavioral Sciences are recommended to further adapt the subjects of the career to the training for the labor context of the modern world, as well as to instill in students the importance of work experience, in addition to insisting on enrollment in the Federation of Psychologists of Venezuela and the State College near their home address or place of work once the degree of Bachelor of Psychology is obtained.
 Although the number of graduates registered for the legal practice of the profession increased in relation to the first follow-up study of psychology graduates in UNIMET, carried out in 2013, it still does not reach satisfactory figures since about 50% of the sample in the current study of the year 2021 has not yet registered.

-Finally, the graduates of the study recommend formalizing more agreements with universities and educational institutions abroad in order to promote student and faculty exchanges, which favors enriching experiences and opens opportunities to have a broader vision of psychology in today's world.
+Finally, the graduates of the study recommend formalizing more agreements with universities and educational institutions abroad in order to promote student and faculty exchanges, which favors enriching experiences and opens opportunities to have a broader vision of psychology in todav's world.